ebkalderon/tmachine/README.md

 But of course, the greatest technical achievement lies not in the actual construction of this program, but rather in its source code.
 If you know some C++ or you're a curious reader or a computer science student, you will enjoy flipping through the code; it's as much fun seeing the unconventional C++ interpretations of the plot as it is watching it unfold from a birds-eye view in RAM.

 If you enjoyed reading _The Time Machine_ or any of H.G.
 Wells spectacular novels as much as I did, you will undoubtedly enjoy reading through the source and stepping through this program as it runs.

+> Want to know why the program was written the way it was?
+Read the design document in the 'doc' folder.